kostyanyc/eCommerceOnRails/README.md

 eCommerce on Rails is broken down into two Rails application each designed to fulfil business requirements outlined above.

 * Backend Rails application (Store Administration)
   * Contains all of the models as well as migration files and seed data for eCommerce application.
 Run `rake db:seed` in order to populate database with the initial sets of data.
+Please note seed.rb file is located in Backend Rails application.
     ```
     Order.delete_all
     CartLineItem.delete_all